RIKEN-RCCS/lens3/v2/doc/design.md

 __de:pool-name__ entry stores backend process data.
 The data is used to forward requests to a backend.
-A pair of "Root_access" + "Root_secret" specifies an administrator access to a backend.
+A pair of "Root_access" + "Root_secret" specifies an administrator access key to a backend.

 __dx:pool-name__ entry is a mutex of starting a backend.
 It is used to ensure only a single backend starts.

 __tn:uid__ entry stores a token pair for CSRF countermeasure.
+(CSRF is cross-site request forgery).

 __ps:pool-name__ entry is an approximate pool state.
 It is used to show via Web-UI a pool is in the suspended state.
 It keeps lingering